cioddi/node-fleximg2-draft/README.md

   -   width
   -   height

-We can assign exactly on set of [width,height,crop_info] to each set of [page_url,window_width,window_height,img_src].
+We can assign exactly on set of [width, height, crop_info] to each set of [page_url, window_width, window_height, img_src].

 ### how it works

-- ```node refreshdb``` will crawl the Webpages at the given urls with different browser dimensions (200x400,250x400,300x400,...,200x450,300x450) and create a JSON object for every image and every dimension combinations on any page.
+- ```node refreshdb``` will crawl the Webpages at the given urls with different browser dimensions (200x400, 250x400, 300x400, ..., 200x450, 300x450, ...) and create a JSON object for every image and every dimension combinations on any page.
 All the data is written to a database. **example:**

 ```
 {